hazelcast/fraud-detection-python/inference-pipeline.md

 ![Ingest](./images/create-pipeline.png)

 ## Enrich
-The credit card on the incoming transaction is used to retrieve Customer profile data stored in the "customers" map.
+The credit card on the incoming transaction is used to look up Customer feature data stored in the "customers" map.

-Similarly, the merchant code is used to look up merchant profile data stored in the "merchants" map
+Similarly, the merchant code is used to look up merchant feature data stored in the "merchants" map.

 ![Enrich](./images/feature-look-up.png)